WHO: COVID triples across Europe, hospitalizations double | Health

 The World Health Organisation said Tuesday that coronavirus cases have tripled across Europe in the past six weeks, accounting for nearly half of all infections globally.
 Hospitalization rates have also doubled, although intensive care admissions have remained low.

+WHO said the 53 countries in its European region, which stretches to central Asia, reported nearly 3 million new coronavirus infections last week and that the virus was killing about 3,000 people every week.
+Globally, COVID-19 cases have increased for the past five weeks, even as countries have scaled back on testing.

-"With rising cases, we're also seeing a rise in hospitalizations, which are only set to increase further in the autumn and winter months," Kluge said.
-"This forecast presents a huge challenge to the health workforce in the country after country, already under enormous pressure dealing with unrelenting crises since 2020."
-Earlier this week, editors of two British medical journals said that at no other time in the country's National Health Service have so many parts of it been so close to collapse.
+"With rising cases, we're also seeing a rise in hospitalizations, which are only set to increase further in the autumn and winter months," Kluge said. ''This forecast presents a huge challenge to the health workforce in the country after country, already under enormous pressure dealing with unrelenting crises since 2020.''
+Earlier this week, editors of two British medical journals said the country's National Health Service has never before had so many parts of the system so close to collapsing.

-Kamran Abbasi, of the BMJ and Alastair McLellan of the Health Service Journal, wrote in a joint editorial that the UK government was failing to address persistent problems worsened by COVID, including the queuing of ambulances outside hospitals too overloaded to accept new patients.
+Kamran Abbasi, of the BMJ, and Alastair McLellan of the Health Service Journal, wrote in a joint editorial that the UK government was failing to address persistent problems worsened by COVID, including ambulances lining up outside hospitals too overloaded to accept new patients.

 They slammed the government's insistence that vaccines have broken the link between infections and hospitalizations.
 Although vaccines dramatically reduce the chances of severe disease and death, they have not made a significant dent in transmission.